jcanseco/.dotfiles.old/README.md

    You may want to make a copy of the resulting Gnome Terminal profile and tweak the colors a bit to suit your liking.

-* [Powerline Fonts](https://github.com/powerline/fonts) (for the powerline strips in vim and tmux)
+* [Powerline Fonts](https://github.com/powerline/fonts) (for the Powerline strips in Vim and Tmux)

    ```
    sudo apt-get install fonts-powerline
    ```

-   Note: while this will correct the incorrect/missing symbols problem, you may still need to explicitly download the specific powerline fonts you wish to use.
+   Note: while this will correct the incorrect/missing symbols problem, you may still need to explicitly download the specific Powerline fonts you wish to use.

    For our case in particular, we like to use **Droid Sans Mono for Powerline Bold** (Size 10).

    To explicitly download and install certain fonts, just do the following:

-   * Download the font file (usually a .ttf or .otf file) from the powerline fonts repository
+   * Download the font file (usually a .ttf or .otf file) from the Powerline Fonts repository
    * Copy it into ~/.fonts (create the directory if it's missing)
    * `sudo fc-cache -fv`